Every Day River Smarts

 Tips on conserving water:

-- Automate sprinkler systems to limit watering during rain events greater than ½ inch
+- Automate sprinkler systems to limit watering during rain events greater than half an inch.

 Did you know that each year 8 million tons of plastics enter our oceans?